paymill/paymill-oxid-4.6/README.md

 Payment plugin for OXID Version 4.6.x

-Download the module here: https://github.com/Paymill/Paymill-Oxid/archive/master.zip
+Download the module here: https://github.com/Paymill/paymill-oxid-4.6/archive/master.zip

 - Merge the content of the PAYMILL-Oxid-Module directory with your OXID installation.
+- Clear the OXID tmp folder.
 - In your administration backend activate the Paymill plugin.
-- Go to the configuration section where you can insert your private and public key (that you can find in your Paymill cockpit [https://app.paymill.de/](https://app.paymill.de/ "Paymill cockpit")).
+- Go to the configuration section where you can insert your private and public key (which you can find in your Paymill cockpit [https://app.paymill.de/](https://app.paymill.de/ "Paymill cockpit")).
+- In the main menu goto **PAYMILL > Checklist**; The checklist allows you to verify that the module has been successfully configured.
+It also fixes missing tables, block etc.

 # Activate PAYMILL Payment